johnpras/movie-plot-based-recommendation-system/README.md

-<b>Content-based movie recommender<b>: it suggests similar movies based on a the plot you want to see.<br>
+<b>Content-based movie recommender</b>: it suggests similar movies based on a the plot you want to see.<br>
 How?
 It compares the semantic meaning of the descriptions using cosine similarity score.<br>
 • API intergration + omdbapi to enhance the user generated results<br> (run the api file first)<br>